 It allows your product to reach a much larger audience by leveraging your partner network: Simply put, if each of your resellers sells to ten new clients, and you have five resellers, you have 50 sales.
 You’d need a lot more resources within your company to generate 50 more sales all by yourself.

 A reseller program allows you to reach a far larger audience in a shorter amount of time.
-This is why the Z has been a landmark in the technological industry.
+This is why the Zoom has been a landmark in the technological industry.

-It gives you immediate access to a sales force: It provides you with access to several sales forces from various industries, geographic areas, and with a variety of talents and knowledge.
+It gives you immediate access to a sales force: It provides you with access to several sales forces from various industries and geographic areas, and with a variety of talents and knowledge.

 You may triple your own sales force without spending money on additional sales teams or training by simply collaborating with a few resellers just as it is obtainable in the Salesforce reseller partner program.